Coder4916/Match-Maker/README.md

 #### 1. **Header**

-- The header consists of a website logo which sits on the left hand side of the page, navigation bar and title.
-The nav-bar includes three nav-links on the right hand side that link to each site page.
-The header occupies 100% width of the site.
+- The header consists of a [Bootstrap](https://getbootstrap.com/) navigation bar.
+The nav-bar includes three nav-links and occupies 100% width of the site.

 - The navigation bar is fully responsive on all device sizes.
 On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.

-- The main logo is not displayed on a small device to create more space for content and features.
+- The Game's logo is not displayed on a small device to create more space for content and features.
 This is done using a CSS Media Query.

 - The Nav-links have a subtle hover state when the user hovers over each link, and includes a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.

-#### 2. **About me page**
+#### 2. **Introduction page**

-- The About me page includes three sections which give a brief introduction of the Coach;
+- The Introduction page displays Match-Maker's logo and a 'Play Now' link to the game;

-- The Coach, Background and Tried and Tested sections include information about the Coach's life experience and qualifications, as well as how the Coach has already helped others.

-#### 3. **Coaching Page**
+#### 3. **How to play page**

-- The Coaching Page includes three sections which inform the user about Life Coaching;

-- The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.

-- A Bootstrap Carousel has been added to display testimonials/reviews and is fully responsive on all devices.

-#### 4. **Contact Page**

-- The Contact Page is divided into three sections, which allows the user to contact the Coach or book a session;

-- The Get in Touch and FAQs sections contain a contact form, map and answers to frequently asked questions to assist the user.

-- All sections are 75% width of the screen size and fully responsive on different sized devices.
+- The How to play Page includes a game guide to assist new players.

-#### 5. **Footer**
+#### 4. **Footer**

-The Footer uses the same color as the Navigational Menu and provides social media links that all open in new tabs.
-The Footer also contains the site logo which takes the user back to the About Me Page.
+- The Footer uses a darker color than the Navigational Menu and includes the copyright text for the site.

-#### 6. **Learn more Page**

-A Learn More link was added to the Footer, which gives the user access to a list of educational links to external sites.
-This give the user the opportunity to find out more about Life Coaching and associated subjects.

 ### **Features to be added in the future**

 These features will be added where possible during further development phases:

-- A time/date picker to book available coaching sessions automatically.
-This is likely to be created/added to the site once Elwyn can establish set operating times for his business in the future.
-- A Legitimate form url address where the user's details can be stored and utilised by the Coach.

-- An option to have the website translated to Welsh if the user prefers.
+- An option to add additional players.

-- More FAQs and Reviews as the business progresses.
+- Different difficulty settings, with grids displaying fewer or greater numbers of cards.
+- Different themes, such as an animal theme, Xmas theme etc.

 [Back to top](#match-maker)